snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Created a screen on rider page, where the riders able to select the number of seats required and book a ride.

+Making changes in existing Driver Ride display screen where we have added a hyperlink inside the grid to show the rider reservation details in popup.